-Rule 8: Support data management evaluation and monitoring
+Principle 8: Support data management evaluation and monitoring

-If DMPs are to be taken seriously, they must be evaluated along with grant proposals, and during active stages of research.
-Reviewers and other stakeholders still need a human-readable narrative, but providing policies in machine-actionable formats (cf. Rule 3) would also assist in automated monitoring, e.g. of research outputs or compliance with applicable policies.
+[This principle applies to all stakeholders Fig. 1.]
+Despite our emphasis on improving the quality of DMPs to enable researchers to manage their data, we acknowledge that funders and policy makers drive the demand for DMPs.
+For this reason, the structure of DMPs and ecosystem of services must support compliance monitoring.
+If DMPs are to be taken seriously, they must be evaluated along with grant proposals and during active stages of research.
+Reviewers and other stakeholders still need a human-readable narrative, but providing policies in machine-actionable formats (cf. principle 3) would also assist in automated monitoring, e.g. of research outputs or compliance with applicable policies.
 DMPs should be explicit about the policies they are meant to comply with, and include version numbers and PIDs to avoid ambiguity.

-Involving stakeholders in the process of DMP authoring (cf. Rule 1) and use of controlled vocabularies, PIDs (cf. Rule 5) and a common data model (cf. Rule 6) improves the quality of information contained in DMPs.
-This is because fine grained information will be provided in a structured way, and many associated tasks can be automated.
+Involving stakeholders in the process of DMP authoring (cf. principle 1) and use of controlled vocabularies, PIDs (cf. principle 5), and a common data model (cf. principle 6) improves the quality of information contained in DMPs.
+This is because fine-grained information will be provided in a structured way and many associated tasks can be automated.

 For example, in an early phase of a DMP creation, the tools can check whether a selected license for data sharing is compliant with a funder policy.
 In a later phase, when data was created and was supposed to be deposited in a repository, the tools can automatically check whether the data in question was deposited there and is accessible and licensed as prescribed by applicable policy.
-This would considerably change the way that data management actions are reviewed by the relevant stakeholders.
+This would enable relevant stakeholders, especially grant reviewers and funders, to monitor DMP compliance through automated processes.

 However, machine-actionable DMPs should never be an evaluation means on their own.
-DMPs only provide means to monitor data management practices.
 DMPs must reflect reality (or realistic planning), even if that differs from best data management practices.
-DMPs also cannot impose limits on research methodology and must allow investigations to be implemented using any technology of choice.
+DMPs also cannot impose limits on research methodology and must permit investigations to be conducted using any technology of choice.

-Rule 9: Make DMPs updatable, living, versioned documents
+Principle 9: Make DMPs updatable, living, versioned documents

+[This principle applies to all stakeholders Fig. 1.]
 It is unhelpful to think of DMPs as static documents.
 They should not just be seen as a "plan" but as updatable, versioned documents representing and recording the actual state of data management as the project unfolds.
-The notion of Data Management Records [7] to move beyond a plan has been put forward in this vein.
+The notion of Data Management Records [12] to move beyond a plan has been put forward in this vein.
 The act of planning is far more important than the plan itself, and to derive value for researchers and other stakeholders, the plan needs to evolve.
-DMPs should track the course of research activities from planning to sharing and preserving outputs, recording key events in the lifecycle of the data to become an evolving record of activities related to the implementation of the plan.
+DMPs should track the course of research activities from planning to sharing and preserving outputs, recording key events over the course of a project to become an evolving record of activities related to the implementation of the plan.